Efficient cavity-assisted storage of photonic qubits in a solid-state quantum memory: Introduction

 Quantum memories have been implemented in various ensemble-based systems such as cold atomic clouds \cite{Chaneliere2005,chou2005measurementinduced,cho2016highly,cao2020efficient,wang2021cavityenhanced}, warm atomic vapours \cite{julsgaard2004experimental,reim2011singlephotonlevel,hosseini2011unconditional,Kaczmarek2018,Buser2022,Wang2022}, nanomechanical resonators \cite{Wallucks2020} and rare-earth doped solids.
 Single quantum systems such as single atoms \cite{Specht2011,korber2018decoherenceprotected}, vacancy centers in diamonds \cite{Humphreys2018,Bhaskar2020,Pompili2021} and single trapped ions \cite{Stute2012,wang2017singlequbit,Stephenson2020,Krutyanskiy2022} have also been used as quantum memories.
 Important progress has been realized in recent years on quantum memory performances.
 Storage and retrieval efficiencies close to \qty{90}{\percent} have been demonstrated in high optical depth cold atomic gases \cite{cao2020efficient,cho2016highly,wang2019efficient}, as well as a storage time of several hundreds of ms \cite{yang2016efficient,wang2021cavityenhanced} in separate experiments.

 Rare-earth-ion doped crystals are interesting for quantum memory applications because they enable ensemble-based storage without the need for complex laser cooling and trapping schemes.
 They provide a large number of atoms with optical and spin transitions that are naturally trapped in a solid-state matrix.
-The ions exhibit large coherence times at cryogenic temperature, both for the optical and spin transitions, which have led to demonstrations extremely long storage times for classical light \cite{heinze2013stopped, ma2021onehour}.
-In addition they also feature an inhomogeneous broadening over several GHz which can be tailored using spectral hole burning techniques and can be used as a resource for temporal and spectral multiplexing \cite{ortu2022multimode}.
+The ions exhibit long coherence times at cryogenic temperature, both for the optical and spin transitions, which have led to demonstrations extremely long storage times for classical light \cite{heinze2013stopped, ma2021onehour,holzapfel2020optical}.
+The highest efficiency achieved so far for the storage of weak coherent pulses at the single photon level was \qty{69}{\percent} using the gradient-echo-memory protocol \cite{hedges2010efficient}.
+This demonstration did not include the storage of qubits.
+Although the efficiencies achieved with rare-earth-ion doped crystals are still currently lower than in cold atomic gases, they possess a large multiplexing capacity.
+Their inhomogeneous broadening over several GHz, which can be tailored by spectral hole burning techniques, is a resource for temporal and spectral multiplexing \cite{ortu2022multimode}.
 In particular, the atomic frequency comb (AFC) protocol~\cite{afzelius2009multimode}, based on a comb-shaped structure in the inhomogeneous broadening, exhibits intrinsic temporal multi-modality~\cite{lago-rivera2021telecomheralded,businger2022nonclassical}.
 It has also proven to support frequency~\cite{sinclair2014spectral,seri2019quantum} and spatial~\cite{zhou2015quantum,yang2018multiplexed} multiplexing.